jakobzhao/geog458/labs/lab04/readme.md

 ### 3.3 Generating Tiles by QMetaTiles (or QTiles)

 Click the Plugins drop down, hover over QMetaTiles to open the menu and select it.
 The QMetaTiles screen pops up. **For some version of QGIS, there is no plugin named QMetaTiles, Instead, you can use QTiles.** Name the directory where you want to save your tiles and provide a name for the Tileset.
 Select Canvas Extent and Zoom levels.
-In the Parameters make the **'Background transparency'** clear by changing the value to zero and make sure to select **'Write Leaflet-based viewer'**.
+In the Parameters make the **'Background transparency'** clear by changing the value to zero.
 Click Ok.

 ![QMetaTiles](img/qmetatiles_to_leaflet.png)

 > Note: the runtime is dependent on the size and number of zoom levels.
 Please do not select the `use TMS tile convertion` option.

 The file directory will contain your QMetaTiles and an HTML document that can be integrated with leaflet.
 Additional help with QMetaTiles can be found **[here](http://felix.rohrba.ch/en/2017/easily-add-tilemap-layers-qgis/)**.
+The leaflet map will help you view the map tiles.

 ### 3.4 Navigate to QMetaTiles folder

 Navigate to the output file after QMetaTiles finishes running.
 In this folder will be your sub folders of tiles arranged by zoom level and an html document.

 Open the html and look at the source code.
-The L.tileLayer object is in charge of loading the layer of map tiles.
+To load the layers, you can refer to the code below.

 ```javascript
 map.addSource('sample-tiles', {